-where the convolution between a scalar- and vector-valued function must be interpreted element-wise with respect to the vector.
-This completes the proof for Lemma~\ref{Lemma_IPMGAN_OptG}.
-Table~\ref{Table_KenrelGradients} lists a few common kernels used across GAN variants, and their corresponding gradient vectors.
+where the convolution between a scalar- and vector-valued function is carried out element-wise.
+This completes the proof of Lemma~\ref{Lemma_IPMGAN_OptG}.
+Table~\ref{Table_KenrelGradients} lists a few common kernels used across GAN variants and their corresponding gradient vectors.

 {\it \bfseries Proof of Theorem~\ref{Theorem_IPMGAN_OptG}}: An alternative approach to solving the aforementioned optimization, is to leverage the properties of convolution in Equation~\eqref{Eqn_OptCond_Lemma}.
 Consider the convolution integral: